realityforge/Quake-III-Arena/automate_source_code_formatting.md

 ### Evaluation

-The change worked out surprisingly well and it is a joy to never have to expend any mental effort aligning code during development.
+The change worked out surprisingly well, and it is a joy to never have to expend any mental effort aligning code during development.